mlanza/ai-literacy/201/12-exposing-waypoints.md

 They’re not wrong.

 If you treat a book like a task—like something a model can generate from a single prompt—you’ll get something that reads like it.
-Disjointed.
-Shallow.
-Full of guesses.

-And when people see that, they scoff.
-Not because they’re wrong to be skeptical—because they *know*, instinctively, that it doesn’t work that way.
+Shortchanged in too many ways to count.

+That’s what they scoff at.
+They *know*, instinctively, it won’t work.
+Not well anyway.

 You can’t just tell a machine to write something complex and expect it to come back polished, coherent, and worth reading.

 They’re right, of course.

 The work can’t be skipped.

 The real delusion isn’t trusting AI.

 It’s thinking you can leap from idea to outcome without putting in the effort.

 That’s what the shortcut misses.

 A deliverable isn’t a one-step command.
 It’s a sequence.
 A structure.
 A series of revisions and refinements—none of which happen if you expect the model to leap straight to the finish.

 But there’s another way.